https://www.ku.com.au/

 Aeroplane Park in Braybrook is, you guessed it, a fabulous aeroplane-themed playground!

 A giant steel aeroplane takes centre stage at Braybrook's Aeroplane Park and will wow the socks off of aeroplane-obsessed kids (and adults!).
-The features of the giant aeroplane are pretty impressive, including swings underneath the wings, a tall ‘traffic control’ play structure, seating, plane rockers and baggage carousel, sea-saws, flying foxes, spinners, and bridge feature with tunnel and slide - wowza!
+The features of the giant aeroplane are pretty impressive, including swings underneath the wings, a tall 'traffic control' play structure, seating, plane rockers, a baggage carousel, sea-saws, flying foxes, spinners, and a bridge feature with tunnel and slide - wowza!

 Location: 107 Churchill Ave, Braybrook

-If you're out and about in Laverton and the kids are keen to go for a play, stop off at Curlew Community Park and let the kids run wild.
+If you're out and about in Laverton and the kids are keen to go for a play, stop by Curlew Community Park and let them run wild.

-The play space at Curlew Community Park opened in 2019 and offers a mix of nature play, water play, basketball and riding opportunities.
-There's a fantastic pump track for all manner of wheels to go for a spin, swings, a climbing structure, and slides, plus the wooden boat and water play section is adored by kids of all ages.
+The play space at Curlew Community Park offers a mix of nature play, water play, basketball and riding opportunities.
+There's a fantastic pump track for all manner of wheels to go for a spin, plus swings, a climbing structure, and slides.
+The wooden boat and water-play section is adored by kids of all ages.

 Location: 5 Epsom St, Laverton